gaishimo/job-application/readme.md

 ## Deploy

-Execute the following in advance.
+Login to firebase in advance.

 ```
 npx firebase login